 Leila Khelfaoui has dedicated many years of employment to working with at-risk youth and children with behavioral challenges.
 Leila works to support the implementation of comprehensive juvenile justice reform legislation as part of the Office of Juvenile Justice and Delinquency Prevention’s Smart on Juvenile Justice Initiative.
 Leila’s educational background encompasses a variety of criminal and juvenile justice interests such as justice-involved youth, community-based interventions and administrative segregation.
 Leila is motivated by juvenile justice reform that focuses on evidence-based practices and producing positive outcomes for the youth and families.
 Leila holds a Bachelor of Arts in Psychology from the University of Massachusetts and a Master of Science in Justice, Law and Criminology from American University.

-Gina Abbondandolo joined CJI in September 2015 as an Administrative Assistant.
+Gina Abbondandolo joined CJI in September 2015 as an Administrative Assistant and has since become the Administrative Coordinator.
 She applies her technical and organizational skills to attend to CJI’s administrative infrastructure.
 Gina also provides support in bookkeeping, financial analysis and project assistance.
 She has previously worked in administrative settings within financial institutions before making the transition into the criminal justice field, combining her interest for criminal and social justice with her administrative experience.
 Gina holds a Bachelor’s degree from the University of Massachusetts Amherst in Criminal Justice Administration.